Subscribe

 How much does AI cost?

-However, this does not preclude your company from implementing AI on a smaller scale and budget.
+However, this does not preclude your company from implementing AI on a smaller scale and budget—especially in the age of generative AI, where multiple pre-trained small language models (SLMs) and large language models (LLMs) are flooding the market.

 There are many ways to implement AI in business, from procuring plug-and-play call center chatbots to building a custom self-service BI solution sourcing data from a multitude of enterprise systems.
 Artificial intelligence costs will thus vary depending on the approach and solution type you choose.